 If the number, range, and bearing of targets reported by radar do not match the number, range, and bearing of aircraft reported by ADS-B then there is an aircraft out there that does not have ADS-B or it is broken or has been disabled.

 FIG. 6 is a general illustration showing a method for detecting spread spectrum radar and determining its bearing using two receiving systems with omni-directional antennas.

-5 Omni-Directional Antenna 601 and Receiver 602 make up the first receiving system.
+Omni-Directional Antenna 601 and Receiver 602 make up the first receiving system.
 Omni-Directional Antenna 603 and Receiver 604 make up the second receiving system.
 The data from Receiver 602 is stored in Data Buffer 605.
 The data from Receiver 604 is stored in Data Buffer 606.
-The data in Data 10 Buffer 605 and Data Buffer 606 are used by Cross-Correlator displayed on Display 609.
+The data in Data Buffer 605 and Data Buffer 606 are used by Cross-Correlator 607 under control of System Controller 608.
+The results are displayed on Display 609.